benad/azbenadmestatic/content/blog/2024/halo_part_1.md

 title = "Halo, Part 1: Marathon"
 ---

-In early 2022, when I saw that [Halo Infinite](https://en.wikipedia.org/wiki/Halo_Infinite) was available with my [Xbox Game Pass](https://en.wikipedia.org/wiki/Xbox_Game_Pass) subscription that I had on my PC, I thought it might have been the time to try out this whole "[Halo](https://en.wikipedia.org/wiki/Halo_(franchise))" game thing.
+In early 2020, when I saw that that "[Halo: The Master Chief Collection](https://en.wikipedia.org/wiki/Halo:_The_Master_Chief_Collection)" was available with my [Xbox Game Pass](https://en.wikipedia.org/wiki/Xbox_Game_Pass) subscription that I had on my PC, I thought it might have been the time to try out this whole "[Halo](https://en.wikipedia.org/wiki/Halo_(franchise))" game thing before [Halo Infinite](https://en.wikipedia.org/wiki/Halo_Infinite) is released.

-Starting playing Halo games from its latest entry didn't feel like a good idea.
-To better understand its historical impact, and what made the Halo series different than the other games in its genre, it might be better to play the games in order.
-It just so happened that "[Halo: The Master Chief Collection](https://en.wikipedia.org/wiki/Halo:_The_Master_Chief_Collection)" and the other Halo sequels were also available with Game Pass, so I resolved myself to start gradually playing all of Halo's single player campaigns.

 Before that, some context as to why I actively avoided playing any Halo games during so many years.